TeMeta/Dataset-JSON_hackathon/README.md

 ```

 ### <a id="define">WTF is Define?</a>
+*TLDR: Define is a detailed machine-readable dataset spec that can be used as part of a data contract.
+[Back to top](#description)*

 Archived trial data is useless unless it can be understood and recreated, so the role of CDISC is to define a shared [Findable, Accessible, Interoperable and Reusable](https://www.nature.com/articles/sdata201618) way of communicating and storing research.

 The data model behind CDISC has a format for communication called "Define" to formally-describe the included datasets i.e. in this submission/transfer, what was included and what it means.